This section describes how to create a backup schedule for a Cassandra database for your OpenContrail 4.x cluster.

 cassandra_remote_backup_server: ${_param:infra_kvm_node03_address}

-parameter must contain
+The cassandra_remote_backup_server parameter must contain

 the resolvable hostname of the host

-on which the cassandra
+on which the cassandra server is running.

 If you customized the default parameters, verify that the

-parameter of the cassandra
+hours_before_full parameter of the cassandra client in

 cluster/<cluster_name>/opencontrail/control_init.yml

-matches the same parameter of the cassandra
+matches the same parameter of the cassandra server

-in cluster/<cluster_name>/infra/backup/server.yml
+in cluster/<cluster_name>/infra/backup/server.yml.

-Apply the salt.minion
+Apply the salt.minion state:

 salt -C 'I@cassandra:backup:client or I@cassandra:backup:server' state.sls salt.minion

-Refresh grains for the cassandra
+Refresh grains for the cassandra client node:

 salt -C 'I@cassandra:backup:client' saltutil.sync_grains

-Update the mine for the cassandra
+Update the mine for the cassandra client node:

 salt -C 'I@cassandra:backup:client' mine.flush